t-o-n-y-p/rssim/README.md

 - empty screen is displayed when user opens constructor or schedule screen and game is paused
 - side entry signals are not displayed on map
 - app consumes about 500 MB of RAM
+- typo on schedule screen: "carts" instead of "cars"